SinoLewis/crypto-casino/SDLC.md

 1. Create Dynamic Socket client json parsed data for each game stored in a dictonary.
 2. Enumerate Casino production functonality from [floatinghotpot casino-server](https://github.com/floatinghotpot/casino-server)
-3. Patch functions to RlCard ws & Redis to Supabase
+3. Patch functions to RlCard ws & Redis API's to Supabase API's
-    1. Assume every casino-server variables are needed for a normal functionality
-    2. Reduce the variables for rlcard integration
-    3. Patch new RlCard games from casino-server if need be
-    4. test new patched rl-card server
+    1. Test env for Redis & Supabase's API to match data types of Params & return

 - Future DEVs
 1. Each socket execution should runs on one game instance